Th30utcast/MARP-Guide-AI/docs/events/event-catalogue.md

 **Consumer Action:**

-(Planned) The Monitoring Service will subscribe to this event and:
+The Analytics Service subscribes to this event and:
-1. Log errors for debugging
+1. Logs errors for debugging
-2. Trigger alerts if failure rate exceeds threshold
+2. Tracks ingestion failure metrics
-3. Update ingestion failure metrics
+3. Enables monitoring of system reliability

 ---